Cosmo-Tech/run-orchestrator/docs/tutorial/first.md

 ## Setting up our project

-During this tutorial we will start from a clean installation of `csm-run-orchestrator` and work our way to an orchestrated solution.
+During this tutorial we will start from a clean installation of `csm-orc` and work our way to an orchestrated solution.

 ```bash title="Set up our project"